 7. If the top candidate accepts, please ask them to do so in writing (email is fine).

 8. The hire will then be finalized and an appointment letter with instructions for the new employee will be sent.

 1. Research Associate is an academic title, so the appointment has to go through a UW academic department.
 JISAO organizes the hire and the approvals, but Research Associates must have a UW faculty mentor and a chair of an academic department (usually Atmospheric Sciences, Oceanography or SAFS) has to approve the appointment in writing.

 2. If it is a competitive recruitment, the job has to be posted on a site called Interfolio (which UW uses for all academic recruitment) and advertised for at least 30 days in a national periodical…usually the Chronicle of Higher Education.

 3. If you have the postdoc already picked, it does not have to be posted anywhere and the person can be hired directly (though there’s still a lot of paperwork in Workday, and the aforementioned approval from an academic department).

 4. To have the Research Associate title, we have to have a copy (electronic is ok) of their actual PhD diploma in hand.

-5. If you want to hire the Postdoc before they have their diploma in hand, they can be hired under a different title temporarily (though this can double the amount of administrative work involved).
+5. If you want to hire the Postdoc before they have their diploma in hand, but after they’ve completed all of their Ph.D. work and defended their dissertation, they can be a “Postdoctoral Scholar-Conditional” for up to 12 months.